prabhatnagarajan/dqn/README.md

 # dqn
 This repository will contain a python implementation of DQN used for atari games.
 This is written in Python using Tensorflow

+## Status
+This repository is currently 'Work in Progress'

 ## Prerequisites